andy-phung/emoticam/README.md

-v## Emoticam: An accessible, keyboard-free, communication tool
+## Emoticam: An accessible, keyboard-free, communication tool
 #### By: Andy Phung, Brendan Lieu, Kyle Carbonell, and Nicholas Bui

 ### About: